Go Tell the Spartans: Plot

-In 1964, infantry Major Asa Barker, a seasoned but weary veteran of World War II and Korean War, is given command of a poorly manned US Army advisor outpost overlooking three villages in South Vietnam.
-He is ordered to reoccupy a nearby deserted hamlet named Muc Wa on the Da Nang-to-Phnom Penh highway - which a decade ago had been the scene of a massacre of French soldiers during the First Indochina War.
+In 1964, Major Asa Barker, a weary veteran of World War II and the Korean War, is given command of a poorly manned US Army advisor outpost overlooking three villages in South Vietnam.
+He is ordered to reoccupy a nearby deserted hamlet named Muc Wa on the Da Nang-to-Phnom Penh highway where a massacre of French soldiers had occurred a decade before, during the First Indochina War.

-Barker and his executive officer, the career-orientated Captain Olivetti, get four replacements for the mission.
-Second Lieutenant Hamilton, who hopes volunteering for Vietnam is a way to being promoted after being passed over for promotion.
-The burnt-out First Sergeant Oleozewski, who served with Barker in Korea, and has already done three tours in Vietnam (his last assignment saw his previous unit massacred).
-Corporal Abraham Lincoln who is a combat medic and a drug addict.
+Barker and his executive officer, the career-oriented Captain Olivetti, order four replacements to accomplish the mission.
+Second Lieutenant Hamilton hopes that volunteering for Vietnam is an opportunity for promotion.
+Burnt-out Command Sergeant Major Oleozewski served with Barker in Korea, and has already done three tours in Vietnam.
+Corporal Abraham Lincoln is a combat medic and a drug addict.
 The fourth man mystifies Barker.
 Draftee Corporal Courcey is a demolitions expert who extended his enlistment by six months to serve in Vietnam.
-Maj.
-Barker sends the new men plus Corporal Ackley, a communications expert, to garrison Muc Wa with a half-French, half-Vietnamese interpreter/interrogation specialist named Nguyen "Cowboy".
-A hardcore squad of Hmong mercenaries and a motley mob of about 20 South Vietnamese Popular Force civilian "troops", equipped with various firearms.
+Barker sends the new men with Corporal Ackley, a communications expert, to garrison Muc Wa with a half-French, half-Vietnamese interpreter/interrogation specialist named Nguyen "Cowboy".
+A squad of Hmong mercenaries and twenty South Vietnamese Popular Force troops.

-After the group encounter a booby-trapped roadblock on the way to Muc Wa, they capture a lone Viet Cong soldier who is beheaded by Cowboy when the man refuses to divulge information.
-On arrival at the hamlet, Lt.
-Hamilton follows Oleozewski's defensive advice so the unit can be resupplied by helicopter.
-Courcey discovers the graveyard where 302 French soldiers were buried after being massacred by the Viet Minh.
+The group encounters a booby-trapped roadblock on the road to Muc Wa, and captures a lone Viet Cong soldier who refuses to divulge information and is killed by Cowboy.
+At the hamlet, Hamilton follows Oleozewski's advice so the unit can be resupplied by helicopter.
+Courcey discovers a graveyard containing 302 French soldiers killed by the Viet Minh.
 He translates a French inscription at the entrance as "Go, tell the Spartans, stranger passing by.
 That here, obedient to their laws, we lie" which references the Battle of Thermopylae.
 Courcey spots a one-eyed VC soldier scouting the area.

-Courcey leads a patrol that finds Vietnamese women and children fishing along a small creek despite intelligence saying no civilians live in the area.
-Courcey befriends some of them despite the language barrier.
-That evening, the VC attack Muc Wa and Lincoln is wounded.
-Courcey leads an ambush patrol that kills a VC mortar crew, which included one of the women he spoke to earlier.
-The next morning, Barker travels to Saigon to meet Colonel Minh, the region's military leader, to request he send at least 300 ARVN troops to Muc Wa.
-However, Minh refuses claiming he needs the troops in Saigon to prevent a potential coup.
-Instead he corruptly offers the reinforcements in exchange for 1,500 artillery shells.
+A patrol led by Courcey unexpectedly finds Vietnamese women and children despite intelligence denying the presence of civilians in the area.
+Lincoln is wounded that evening by a VC attack on Muc Wa and Courcey leads an ambush patrol that kills a VC mortar crew.
+One of the female civilians is among the dead.
+When Barker meets Colonel Minh, the regional military leader, in Saigon he requests three hundred ARVN troops for Muc Wa.
+Minh refuses, claiming the troops are needed to prevent a potential coup in Saigon.
+He then offers the reinforcements in exchange for 1,500 artillery shells.